Jaemm/capture-scheduler/README.md

 import tkinter as tk

-from tkinter import filedialog, messagebox  # messagebox 추가
+from tkinter import filedialog, messagebox

 from selenium import webdriver